He is a person, and not a “force” or an “influence.” The Spirit is a “he,” not an “it.” But what is a person, anyway?

 M..
 He can be tested.

-Ananias and Sapphira contrived to test the Spirit, so they defrauded the church out of money (Acts 5:9).
+Ananias and Sapphira contrived to test the Spirit, so they withheld money from the church (Acts 5:9).

 N..
 He can be blasphemed.